corina-reitemeyer/corina-reitemeyer/README.md

 # Hi there, I'm Corina (she/her)! 👋

 ## ℹ️ About me
-I'm a Full Stack Developer & Senior UX/UI Designer, currently based in New Zealand.
+I'm a Full Stack Developer & UX/UI Designer, currently based in New Zealand.
 I enjoy developing software that address and solve real-world problems, focusing on creating intuitive user experiences.
 My particular interest lies in web accessibility and well-structured design systems.

 I'm currently learning skills in the Data Analysis field, as I am hoping to combine my creative & technical skills in different ways to solve customer & business problems.